In this article:

-- Maintain a healthy body weight: It is absolutely essential for gout patients to maintain their body weight within a healthy range to reduce the burden on their joints.
+It is absolutely essential for people with gout to maintain their body weight within a healthy range to reduce the burden on their joints.

 As gout can render your joints achy and feeble, subjecting them to a rigorous workout will only add to the strain and will worsen your condition.

-- Some Chinese plants: There are certain chinese plants that block xanthine oxidase and may also help treat gout.
+- Some Chinese plants: Certain Chinese plants block xanthine oxidase and may also help treat gout.
 (15)(16)

 If you wish to keep your uric acid levels in check, it is essential that you minimize your intake of the following:

 - Organ meats, which includes liver, kidney, and sweetbreads